Home | Category: Oceans and Sea Life

 What Causes Bioluminescence

-Elizabeth Kolbert wrote in The New Yorker: Luciferins are “compounds that, in the presence of certain enzymes, known as luciferases, oxidize and give off photons.
-The trick is useful enough that bioluminescence has evolved independently some fifty times.
+Elizabeth Kolbert wrote in The New Yorker: Light-making "is useful enough that bioluminescence has evolved independently some fifty times.
 Eyes, too, have evolved independently about fifty times, in creatures as diverse as flies, flatworms, and frogs.
 But, Edith Widder a marine biologist, points out, “there is one remarkable distinction.”
 All animals’ eyes employ the same basic strategy to convert light to sensation, using proteins called opsins.
 In the case of bioluminescence, different groups of organisms produce very different luciferins, meaning that each has invented its own way to shine.[Source: Elizabeth Kolbert, The New Yorker, June 14, 2021]

 Why Creatures Employ Bioluminescence